Low-Rank Approximation and Completion of Positive Tensors: Introduction

 In this paper, we attack the computational challenges posed by tensor problems by showing that positive tensors are amenable to polynomial-time algorithms with strong guarantees.
 A new tensor decomposition called a hierarchical decomposition is defined in \S \ref{section:hdpt} using a structure from algebraic topology.
 This decomposition is shown to exist, be numerically well-posed, and coincide with the usual tensor \textsc{cp} decomposition \cite{kolda2009,hillar2013} in specific cases.
 Section \ref{section:rad} develops a randomized algorithm to compute the hierarchical decomposition in polynomial time that depends on the degrees-of-freedom of the tensor rather than on the total number of tensor entries, which can be exponentially larger than the degrees-of-freedom.
 This algorithm can compute a best rank-1 approximation of positive tensors in polynomial time.

+Our approach differs from existing methods in a number of ways.
+An iterative descent algorithm was proposed for decomposition of positive tensors in \cite{welling2001}, but no convergence guarantees were provided.
+Matrix nuclear norm approaches are popular for tensor completion \cite{tomioka2010,signoretto2010,gandy2011,liu2013,mu2014,zhang2014}, though these approaches have exponentially slow statistical convergence.
+Using the tensor nuclear norm (which is NP-hard to compute \cite{friedland2014}) also gives exponentially slow statistical convergence \cite{yuan2015,yuan2016}.
+For orthogonal third-order tensors (i.e., $p = 3$), alternating minimization provides polynomial statistical convergence \cite{jain2014}; unfortunately, this guarantee requires using a large number of randomized initializations, and so the results cannot be naturally generalized to higher order tensors without losing polynomial-time computability.
+Recently, Lassere hierarchy approaches have been proposed for best rank-1 approximations \cite{nie2014} and tensor completion \cite{rauhut2015}.
+These have found success on specific numerical examples, but conditions to guarantee global optimality are currently unavailable.

-Next, \S \ref{section:tc} extends this decomposition framework to the problem of tensor completion \cite{tomioka2010,signoretto2010,gandy2011,liu2013,mu2014,zhang2014,montanari2014}, in which a small number of tensors entries are observed and then used to estimate the missing entries.
-We provide an algorithm that for specific cases requires a polynomial (in tensor order) number of measurements, which is significantly lower than the exponential number of measurements required by existing tensor completion methods \cite{tomioka2010,signoretto2010,gandy2011,liu2013,mu2014,zhang2014,montanari2014}.
+After presenting our algorithm for computing a hierarchical decomposition, \S \ref{section:tc} extends this framework to the problem of tensor completion \cite{tomioka2010,signoretto2010,gandy2011,liu2013,mu2014,zhang2014,montanari2014}, in which a subset of tensors entries are observed and then used to estimate missing entries.
+We provide an algorithm that for specific cases requires a polynomial (in tensor order) number of measurements, which is much lower than the exponential number of measurements required by tensor completion methods using the matrix nuclear norm \cite{tomioka2010,signoretto2010,gandy2011,liu2013,mu2014,zhang2014}.
+In the case of a rank-1 tensor, the number of needed measurements of our approach $O((rp^2)^{1+\zeta})$, for any $\zeta > 0$, is essentially a quadratic factor away from the information-theoretic lower bound of $O(rp)$.
 Section \ref{section:shd} shows how the algorithms can be improved to exploit sparsity in the tensor.
 Numerical examples with synthetic data in \S \ref {section:ne} show our approach outperforms other tensor completion algorithms.
 We conclude by providing in \S \ref{section:rcv} a novel interpretation of statistical regression problems with categorical variables as tensor completion problems.
 Data from a bioengineered metabolic network is used to show the improved performance of our approach for categorical regression.